AndrejaCH/Weather_Trends/README.md

 <i>Figure 5: Descriptive Statistics for Average global Temperature and Average Temperatures in Ljubljana and Helsinki.</i>
 </p>

--	How do changes in your city’s temperature over time compare to the changes in the global average?
+**-	How do changes in your city’s temperature over time compare to the changes in the global average?**
 From the line charts (Figure 6, Figure 7, Figure 8, Figure 9) I can observe that temperature trend in local cities globally is similar – the temperatures are rising.
 However, the fluctuation of temperatures in local cities is more obvious than for global average temperatures.

--	What does the overall trend look like?
-Is the world getting hotter or cooler?
+**-	What does the overall trend look like?
+Is the world getting hotter or cooler?**
 In the line chart (Figure 6) I plotted a trend line for the global average and I can see that overall positive trend, meaning that temperatures are rising and the world’s getting hotter.
 I can see the same pattern from the line chart (Figure 7).
 City with cooler temperatures than global average is also getting hotter.

--	Has the trend been consistent over the last few hundred years?
-Has the difference been consistent over time?
+**-	Has the trend been consistent over the last few hundred years?
+Has the difference been consistent over time?**
 The temperatures are not consistent over time.
 Although, the overall trend is positive, I can see fluctuation over the years from line charts Figure 6, Figure 7, Figure 8, Figure 9.
 From scatter plots (Figure 1 and Figure 2) we can see almost exponential rise of the temperature in the last 25 years.

 ## Communication & Visualizations

--	What were key considerations when deciding how to visualize the trends?<br />
+What were key considerations when deciding how to visualize the trends?<br />
 o	Choosing the right chart type: line chart is best choice for continuous data, scatter plots are best to show correlation between two variables.<br />
 o	Ensuring that visualizations clearly communicate findings, without extra explanation.<br />
 o	Ensuring charts have all components (labels, titles, legends).<br />
 o	Other visual components (colors, x and y axis intervals)

 **VISUALIZATIONS – IN EXCEL**

 <p align="center">
 <img src="Graphics/Excel01.png" width="35%" height="35%"> <img src="Graphics/Excel02.png" width="43%" height="43%">